ccht-ncsu/Spatial-Temporal-Controls/Example_Florence/README.md

 ## Overview

-The objective of this example is to demonstrate how to run **SWAN+ADCIRC simulations using the EC95 mesh** for **Hurricane Florence (2018)** to explore different spatial and temporal modeling configurations.
+The objective of this example is to demonstrate how to run **SWAN+ADCIRC simulations** using the EC95 mesh for Hurricane Florence (2018) to explore **different spatial and temporal modeling configurations**.

 This example illustrates how the same model setup can be adapted to run:

-- Case 1 - Full SWAN spatial and temportal domain simulations
+- Case 1 - Full SWAN spatial and temportal domain simulations (typical SWAN+ADCIRC configuration)
 - Case 2 - Partial time simulations
 - Case 3 - Partial spatial domain simulations using SWAN Local Control (SLC)
 - Case 4 - Combined partial domain and partial time simulations